Friday, August 14, 2009

 Back in the Visitor Center we learn a little about Winnebago’s history.
 Winnebago got started building trailers.
 In 1966 it introduced its motorhome and by the end of the year, Winnebago was the largest manufacturer.
 Sales skyrocketed in the next several years making millionaires out of many of the local citizenry.
 It was the Microsoft of Iowa.
 In the lobby is a mint condition 1967 motorhome.
 It looks surprisingly like our baby and I am amazed at how little has changed in motorhomes in the last forty years.
 All it lacks is a TV.

 On our way out of Winnebago County we make a brief stop in Clear Lake.
-Clear Lake is where the music died in 1959.
-After playing his last gig at the Surf Ballroom, Buddy Holly died on takeoff along with Ritchie Valens and the Big Bopper.
+Clear Lake is where "The day the music died" on Feb 3, 1959.
+After playing his last gig at the Surf Ballroom, Buddy Holly died in a plane crash shortly after takeoff along with Ritchie Valens and the Big Bopper.
 Waylon Jennings luckily traded seats with Valens.

 Continuing east we drive to the Mississippi River where we find a campsite at Pikes Peak State Park.
 After dinner we take a walk around this heavily wooded and hilly park.
-Stumbling upon a trailhead we take a short hike to the bluff’s edge where we get a good view of the River and a handful of Indian burial mounds.
+Stumbling upon a trailhead we take a short hike to the bluff’s edge where we get a good view of the Mississippi River at its confluence with the Wisconsin.
+We also see a handful of Indian burial mounds.
 We linger a little too long and have to make our way back home in the dark.
-We must have been living with Alaska’s midnight sun too long.
+We must have been living with Alaska’s Midnight Sun too long.
 This setting sun is going to take some getting used to.

 0 Comments: